isomerpages/moe-fairfieldsec/_parents/Personalised Digital Literacy/Guide on DMA.md

 * Are there existing routines and open conversations on the use of the internet at home?
 * Am I aware of how to prevent different types of cyber threats that my child/ward might face?

+For parents of Sec 1 students 2023, please click on this [link](https://form.gov.sg/63fec1ae0e50510012577ff6) to indicate your DMA option.

 #### Request for change to DMA option